 “I won’t be deterred by the fact that it takes time to build something beautiful.
-I will have patience with myself.
-I will not childishly expect all my work to be done at once.
-I want to use all my powers to do this work, but I will also be realistic.
+I will have patience with myself, and I will not childishly expect all my work to be done at once.
+My choice is to use all my powers to do this work, but I will also be realistic.
 I would like my Real Self to guide me.
 But if I can’t yet hear what it is telling me—because starting out my energies may be too dense and my consciousness too dulled—I will trust and I will wait, and I won’t give up.

 “I want to give my best to this thing we call life.
-Over and over, I will try to observe what I don’t like, and spell it out so I can identify it more easily in the future and not be identified with it.
-I will search for ways to understand everything I uncover, so eventually I will be able to grow out of it.”
+Over and over, I will try to observe what I don’t like, and spell it out.
+That way I can identify it more easily in the future and not be identified with it.
+I will search for ways to understand everything I uncover.
+Eventually I will be able to grow out of it.”

 We have the option to choose an attitude like this.
 This isn’t magic.
 It’s a choice, and we can make it, starting now.
-In every dilemma, the option to observe and identify exists, instead of being submerged and lost.
+In every dilemma, we have the option to observe and identify, instead of being submerged and lost.
 Knowledge already exists in us which we can bring to bear on whatever we find.
 Using the knowledge we have access to now will broaden the scope of what we can know and feel.